Bold statement? or truth?

 I’m sure from personal experience you know the difference between a good night’s sleep and a bad night’s sleep.

-When was the last time you a really great night’s sleep?
+When was the last time you had a really great night’s sleep?
 How did you feel when you woke up?
 Do you wake up without an alarm?
 With plenty of energy?
 With a clear head?

 If you were to ask your 3 closest friends the last time they had a great night’s sleep with the all the benefits of restful, healing sleep, I’d wager to guess it has either been a really long time or its something they just dream about.